deathworlders/online/content/book/deathworlders/chapter-28-misfits.md

 Gabe nodded to himself, at once glad and slightly disappointed to learn that the side of beef sat next to him was *definitely* still the same Adam.

-“Adam… maybe this Martina would understand the why of it a bit better, sure... but apart from that bit at the end there where she ran out of hope and did something stupid, Ava was as patient with you as any girl could be.
+“Adam… maybe this Martina would understand the why of it a bit better, sure...but apart from that bit at the end there where she ran out of hope and did something stupid, Ava was as patient with you as any girl could be.
 Marty might be more understanding, but that’s not a license for you to just do your thing and treat her as something you do in your spare time.”

 “I wouldn’t-”